elijahdecalmer/G-TTCAN/README.md

 This repo serves as a platform agnostic implementation of the protocol written in C with a focus on simplicity, low resource overhead and low communication overhead.

-DISCLAIMER: This protocol is a work in progress, and is currently not guaranteed in any capacity around reliability, deterministic timing, fault tolerance, resource usage, etc. All testing should be
+**DISCLAIMER:**

+**This protocol is a work in progress and is provided "as-is" without any warranties or guarantees.** G-TTCAN is currently experimental and not suitable for production use, safety-critical applications, or systems where reliability is essential.
+The protocol does not guarantee deterministic timing, fault tolerance, data integrity, or consistent performance across different hardware platforms or network conditions.
+Users should thoroughly test and validate the implementation in their specific environment before any deployment.
+The authors assume no responsibility for any damage, data loss, system failures, or other consequences resulting from the use of this protocol.
+Use at your own risk and discretion.

 #### Overview

 In a standard CAN Bus implementation, nodes can transmit ad hoc, and priority based arbitration resolves communication conflicts when they occur.
 In G-TTCAN, a predefined schedule determines which node transmits, and what data they should transmit, for each slot in the schedule.

 If a node is the only node on the network, it will decide to be the master.
 Otherwise, the node with the lowest node id that transmits in the schedule will be the master for the next round, and so on.
 The master sends a reference frame at the start of schedule, and at any other points in the schedule where a reference frame is defined.
 Upon receiving these reference frames, all other nodes synchronise their positions in their local schedule and their timers to be aligned with the reference frame received.
 Thus, the entire network resynchronises every time a reference frame is sent.
-Nodes transmit upon an internal timer interrupt which was set either: a) upon receiving a reference frame OR b) upon their trasmitting the previous frame in their schedule.
+Nodes transmit upon an internal timer interrupt which was set either: a) upon receiving a reference frame OR b) upon their transmitting the previous frame in their schedule.

 #### Key Concepts